 - 1. Samples and measurements taken for the purpose of monitoring shall be representative of the volume and nature of the discharge or receiving water sampled and shall be collected at monitoring points approved by the Colorado River Basin Water Board's Executive Officer. - 2.
 All monitoring instruments and devices shall be properly maintained and calibrated as necessary to ensure their continued accuracy.
-Any flow measurement devices shall be calibrated at least once per year to ensure continued accuracy of the devices. - 3.
-Surface water monitoring shall be conducted according to the U.S. Environmental Protection Agency (USEPA) test procedures approved under title 40 of the Code of Federal Regulations (40 CFR) part 136, Guidelines Establishing Test Procedures for the Analysis of Pollutants Under the Clean Water Act, as amended, for the analyses of pollutants, unless another method is specified in this MRP.
-The Colorado River Basin Water Board's Executive Officer may approve equivalent test procedures at her or his discretion. - 4.
-Groundwater monitoring, sample preservation, and analysis shall be performed in accordance with the latest edition of USEPA's Test Methods for Evaluating Solid Waste, SW-846, unless another method is specified in this MRP.
-The Colorado River Basin Water Board's Executive Officer may approve equivalent test procedures at her or his discretion. - 5.
-Laboratory data must quantify each constituent down to the approved reporting levels for specific constituents.
-All analytical data shall be reported with method detection limits (MDLs) and with either the reporting level or limits of quantitation (LOQs) according to 40 Code of Federal Regulations part 136, Appendix B.
+Any flow measurement devices shall be calibrated at least once per year to ensure continued accuracy of the devices. - Analysis of pollutants specified in this MRP shall be performed using analytical methods approved under title 40 of the Code of Federal Regulations (40 C.F.R) part 136, Guidelines Establishing Test Procedures for the Analysis of Pollutants Under the Clean Water Act, as amended, unless another method is specified in the MRP. - 4.
+If analytical methods are not identified in 40 C.F.R. part 136 or specifically identified in this MRP, then the Colorado River Basin Water Board may approve the use of alternative analytical methods for compliance purposes.
+These alternative analytical methods shall be validated methods published by consensus standards bodies (USEPA, Standard Methods for the Examination of Water and Wastewater [Standard Methods], American Society of Testing Materials [ASTM], or Association of Official Analytical Chemists [AOAC]) or a performance-based method that is validated based upon the protocols described in USEPA's Guide to Methods Flexibility and Approval of EPA Water